 Net zero building construction is critical in tackling climate change.
 The evolution of BIM extending to the digital twin solutions enables sustainable construction by incorporating economic efficiency, energy and resource efficiency, and environmental performance in different stages of construction.
 The key role of the solutions is monitoring, measuring, and managing the processes and operations, in terms of architectural and energy performance.

 “When we do large scale construction projects, we place a big emphasis on BIM to ensure we minimise the impact in the process.
 We also do this to digitise what is in the building, such that years later, it becomes a resource bank so that we might not need to go to Congo for cobalt or to China for earth metals”. – Mattias Goldmann, Head of Sustainability at Sweco

 Robotics and 3D printing

 Cement production and calcination account for 8% of global anthropogenic CO2 emissions, which is about four times that of the aviation industry.
-Due to the massive consumption of carbon-intensive materials and the associated high emissions, robotics and 3D printing can significantly reduce the construction sector’s environmental impact.
+Due to the massive consumption of carbon-intensive materials and the associated high emissions, robotics and 3D printing can significantly reduce the construction sector’s environmental impact, and project costs.